Aliases for OAZ3 Gene

 GeneCards Summary for OAZ3 Gene

 OAZ3 (Ornithine Decarboxylase Antizyme 3) is a Protein Coding gene.
-Diseases associated with OAZ3 include infertility and male infertility.
+Diseases associated with OAZ3 include male infertility and infertility.
 Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
 GO annotations related to this gene include ornithine decarboxylase inhibitor activity.
 An important paralog of this gene is OAZ2.

 UniProtKB/Swiss-Prot for OAZ3 Gene